 \subsection{Cricket Umpire's Signals}

 Cricket as a bat-and-ball team game is the world's second most popular sport\cite{10topsport}.
 An umpire is a person in the game who makes decisions and announces different events going on on the cricket field.
-The umpire makes the communication using his arm movements.
-As an example, the event \lq No-Ball\rq\ is signalled by holding one arm out at shoulder height to indicate that the ball is delivered along with player's fault(s); in order to announce the start of the last hour of the play, the umpire taps his wrist and his watch \cite{shepherd2005bbc}.
+The umpire communicates using his arm movements.
+As an example, the event \lq No-Ball\rq\ is signaled by holding one arm out at shoulder height to indicate that the ball is delivered along with the player's fault(s); in order to announce the start of the last hour of the play, the umpire taps his wrist and his watch \cite{shepherd2005bbc}.

-For our classification experiment we use data provided in the approach \cite{ko2005online}.
-This contains $12$ umpire signals, each performed by four different persons in $3$ to $4$ repetitions.
+For our classification task, we use the dataset which is provided by \cite{ko2005online}.
+This dataset contains $12$ umpire signals, each performed by four different persons in $3$ to $4$ repetitions.
 Data are captured via accelerometers on the umpire's wrists while performing the signals\cite{chambers2004segmentation}.
-Doing so, the data are recorded in a 3D spatial format (with $X$, $Y$ and $Z$ coordination) providing $6$ features per time step for the classification task.
+This way, data sequences are recorded in a 3D spatial format (with $X$, $Y$, and $Z$ coordination) providing $6$ features per time step for the classification task.
 The classification task is to distinguish between $12$ classes of different cricket umpire's signals using the available $6$ motion features and a total number of $180$ data samples.